 When funds from a qualified annuity purchased with pre-tax dollars from a traditional IRA or other retirement account are distributed to you, the entire amount is taxable because taxes have not yet been paid on that money.

 Non-qualified annuities are treated like Roth retirement plans and are purchased with after-tax dollars.
 When money from a non-qualified annuity is withdrawn there are no taxes due on the principal, since the money has already been taxed.
-Income taxes are levied only on the earnings and interest.
+Income taxes are levied only on the earnings, capital gains, and interest.

 The IRS determines which portions of a non-qualified annuity withdrawal are taxable by using a calculation known as the exclusion ratio.
 This ratio is based on the length of the annuity, the principal and the earnings.